FBakkensen/BCXLFTranslator/README.md

 # BCXLFTranslator

-A Python CLI tool for automating translations of XLIFF files (XML Localization Interchange File Format) used in software localization processes, especially for Business Central applications.
-Designed primarily for Windows environments.
+A Python CLI tool for automating translations of XLIFF files (XML Localization Interchange File Format) using Google Translate.
+Primarily designed for software localization processes, especially for Business Central applications.
+Optimized for Windows environments.

 ## Features